 An ES to ERS compartment must be entirely sealed with the cockpit and the fuel tank compartment.

-Any removable separation panels with the cockpit must be able to withstand 1kN load with less than 2 mm of deformation.
+All the separation panels must be tested according to the safety test described in the Appendixes of these Regulations.

 13.19 Survival cell identification